-This can be done with anything that immediately captures the interest of the agent/producer: a quote, a controversial question or something that leave the reader briefly stunned.
+This can be done with anything that immediately captures the interest of the agent/producer: a quote, a controversial question or something that leaves the reader briefly stunned.

 The purpose of the hook is to show agents how your book is positioned differently than thousands of others in your genre.

 If a synopsis is specified in the requirements, attach one to go with your letter.
 This is the tricky part where authors get confused with what to and what not to add.
 Don’t struggle with telling every significant event in the book.
 But don’t make it a dry laundry list of events either.
 Let it read like a condensed form of your story without giving away any main bits.